ingageco/capacitor-site/pages/docs/basics/utilities.md

 # JavaScript Utilities

-<p class="intro">Capacitor has several JavaScript utilities useful for ensuring apps run successfully across multiple platforms with the same codebase.
-To use them, import Capacitor then call the desired utility function:</p>
+Capacitor has several JavaScript utilities useful for ensuring apps run successfully across multiple platforms with the same codebase.
+To use them, import Capacitor then call the desired utility function:

 ```typescript
 import { Capacitor } from '@capacitor/core';